Full curriculum Vitae: CV_DafnaNaphtali

 Electronic Music Performance (2010-present) – in-class electronic ensemble work and laptop orchestra with weekly listening and reading assignments on current practices and electronic music history, and final live performance.
 Syllabus here.

-Electronic Music Performance: Soundwalking and Field Recording (new course designed for blended in-person/online during pandemic, Fall ’20, Spring 2021) Students investigate soundwalking and field recording as an artistic practice, learn about listening techniques, make field recordings, create their own soundwalks, and explore work by other artists for context via field trips, historical readings and listening assignments.
+Electronic Music Performance: Soundwalking and Field Recording (course designed for blended in-person/online during pandemic, Fall ’20, Spring 2021) Students investigate soundwalking and field recording as an artistic practice, learn about listening techniques, make field recordings, create their own soundwalks, and explore work by other artists for context via field trips, historical readings and listening assignments.
+Syllabus here.